sandreas/jtransfer/README.md

 # jtransfer development

-***jtransfer*** uses gradle as build tool, so use the following instruction to build all jtransfer targets:
+***jtransfer*** is developed in Java 8, so JDK 8 must be installed in order to create builds.
+Gradle is used as build tool, so use the following instructions to build all jtransfer targets:

 ```
 git clone https://github.com/sandreas/jtransfer.git